ctsrc/Pgen/README.md

     used (meaning that the `-a` option was specified).

 `-e` Print the entropy of the generated passphrase to stderr.

+`--dice` Use six-sided dies instead of letting the computer pick words.

 `-h`, `--help` Show help and exit.